 Overall the above journey will take you around 9 hours of driving time.
 However, there is a lot to explore in terms of Dhaba food along the way.
 So, enjoy your gluttonous pitstops

-There are regular HRTC and HPTDC buses which run from Kashmiri Gate, Delhi to Manali.
+There are regular HRTC and HPTDC buses that run from Kashmiri Gate, Delhi to Manali.
 You can catch any of these buses to reach Manali/other locations in Himachal Pradesh for your beginner level trek.
 Again, cabs/buses for your journey ahead will be available at the Bus Stand.
 HRTC and HP Govt buses are the most comfortable, with Volvos available as well.
 Prices range from 530 to 1400/- for reaching Manali.

 So, this, in my opinion, is a better way to get to Manali.
-You’ll not really be using your own vehicle for a better part of your journey, what’s the point of being stressed about its well-being?
+You’ll not be using your vehicle for a better part of your journey, what’s the point of being stressed about its well-being?

 1. Hampta Pass Trek – The Popular Adventurous Trek

 Probably the best Himachal Pradesh trek for beginners is the Hampta Pass Trek.
 As it has some of the prettiest landscapes imaginable, the Hampta Pass Trek provides for a memorable experience.
 On this trek, you will begin your journey in the wild from thick forests to ultimately enter the lush green valleys.

 The biggest selling point on this Himachali beginner level trek has to be the dramatic landscapes and the plethora of views you’ll get to experience Also, the experience of crossing a river is a bonus.
 If I haven’t sold it enough till now, I must also bring to your notice the beautiful campsites that will provide you panoramic views and crystal clear night-time skies!